iver-wharf/rfcs/_published/0025-wharf-cmd-provisioning.md

 and separating some of these concerns into different components, all prefixed with `wharf-cmd-`.

-### Human-usable CLI

-The goal is that Wharf should be able to be run locally.
-This means that it should not have a strong dependency on wharf-api or any other Wharf component, but instead just to run a build.

-The only dependencies for running Wharf on a locally cloned repository should be to have a [kubeconfig](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/) and executing `wharf run`

 ## Explanation

 The `wharf-cmd` repository (<https://github.com/iver-wharf/wharf-cmd>) is split